sarahayu/drift4/README.md

     ```shell
     npm run dev
     ```
-    By default, Drift will run on port `9899`.
-Navigate to `localhost:<port>` on any browser and you should see the Drift main page.
-You can change the port in the `run_dev.sh` file.
+    This will run Drift's backend on port `9899` (you can change the port in the `npm_drift.sh` file).
+Navigate to React's endpoint (usually `localhost:3000` unless you've changed this) to see the compiled frontend.
+Editing/saving any file in `src/` will result in those changes being updated live.

 ## Making a DMG